thomasmalbaux/marketing-site/README.md

 1. Go to S3 URL (http://www.sharetri.be.s3-website-us-east-1.amazonaws.com/ or http://www.sharetribe.com.s3-website-us-east-1.amazonaws.com/) and test.

-1. Go to [CloudFront console](https://console.aws.amazon.com/cloudfront/home) and invalidate *.html files
+1. Go to [CloudFront console](https://console.aws.amazon.com/cloudfront/home), click the distribution to see the details and select `Invalidations` tab.
+Now invalidate all HTML files.
+The easiest way to do this is to locate a previous invalidation task, which invalidated all the HTML files and click `Copy`.

 1. Make sure the cache is invalidated: Open the browser and go to the site URL.
 See the source code.
 Scroll to the bottom and make sure the VERSION is updated.